andrewmilson/ministark/README.md

 ## Defining AIR Constraints

-MiniSTARK represents constraints as multivariate polynomials where each variable abstractly represents a column of the execution trace or one of the verifier's challenges.
+Constraints in miniSTARK are represented as multivariate polynomials where each variable abstractly represents a column of the execution trace or one of the verifier's challenges.
 Bellow is a contrived example to illustrate how constraints are represented.
-Look at the constraint implementation of [brainf***](examples/brainfuck/) for a full example.
+Look at the constraint implementation of [brainf**k](examples/brainfuck/) for a full example.

 ```rust
 #[derive(Hint)]